Plant Disease (journal)

 Plant Disease is a peer-reviewed scientific journal of plant pathology focusing on new diseases, epidemics, and methods of disease control.
 It is a continuation of The Plant Disease Bulletin (1917–1922) and The Plant Disease Reporter (1923–1979), both publications of the US Department of Agriculture.
-It is currently published by the American Phytopathological Society and edited by Mary Burrows (Montana State University).
+It is currently published by the American Phytopathological Society and edited by Kerik Cox (Cornell University).

 Indexing and abstracting

 According to the Journal Citation Reports, the journal has a 2023 impact factor of 4.4.
 The journal is indexed in the following bibliographic databases: